Hyperiidea: Taxonomy

-According to Vinogradov et al. in 1996, 233 species of Hyperiidea are known.
+According to World Amphipoda Database, 284 species of Hyperiidea are known in 2025.

 Some controversy exists as to the number of families in the Hyperiidea, being given as between 20 and 23 depending on whether groups like the Thaumatopsidae are considered distinct or not.
 The taxonomy of Hyperiidea currently accepted by the World Register of Marine Species is as follows: